hdorgeval/testcafe-starter/features/README.md

 # Features

-This folder is, by convention, the place for the TestCafe test files.
+This folder is, by convention, the place for the TestCafe feature files.

 ## Creating a new test